google/fledge-shim/README.md

-We're planning to implement the API as closely as possible to what is presented in the spec, but some aspects necessarily differ due to the constraints of running on publisher and advertiser pages, and implementing in pure JS.
+We're planning to implement the API as closely as possible to what is presented in the spec, but some aspects necessarily differ due to the constraints of running on publisher and advertiser pages, and implementing without browser changes.

 ### On-Page API